 Contact No.: +855 97 211 7100

 Address: 342, Sivatha Blvd, Krong Siem Reap, Cambodia

 Cotact No.: +855 97 787 3032

 Meal: Food in Siem Reap is very affordable that you can actually live with just USD1 per meal.
-In our case, since we spent most of our money in Bangkok (we went in BKK first before heading to Siem Reap), we only had few dollars left so we really need to manage our food budget so we can spend more on buying souvenirs and pasalubongs.
+In our case, since we spent most of our money in Bangkok (we went in BKK first before heading to Siem Reap), we only had few dollars left so we really managed our food budget so we can spend more in buying souvenirs and pasalubongs.

 Transportation: The main transportation system in Cambodia is tuk-tuk.
 Since it’s a province, don’t expect trains, buses and cabs.

 Touring: Hiring a tour guide is optional when you want to visit the temples in the Angkor Wat Complex.
-In fact, you can just rent a bike for a whole day and you can bike your way to the Angkor Complex and visit the magnificent temples and architecture, perfect way to enjoy the nature too.
+In fact, you can just rent a bike for a whole day and bike your way to the Angkor Complex to visit the magnificent temples and architecture, perfect way to enjoy the nature too.
 Just a word of caution though, if you don’t have powerful legs, good stamina and can’t endure the heat of the sun during the long drive, I suggest you just hire a tuk-tuk driver to tour you.
 Touring the Angkor Complex is a 30km bike ride approximately.
 The question whether you want to hire a tour guide aside from the tuk-tuk driver is up to you, because there are times when the tuk-tuk driver can also serve as your tour guide.